pschanely/CrossHair/doc/source/cover.rst

                             Plugin file(s) you wish to use during the current execution --example_output_format FORMAT
                             Determines how to output examples.
                                 eval_expression     : [default] Output examples as expressions, suitable for eval()
-                                arg_dictionary      : Output arguments as repr'd, ordered dictionaries pytest              : Output examples as stub pytest tests argument_dictionary : Deprecated
+                                arg_dictionary      : Output arguments as repr'd, ordered dictionaries
+                                pytest              : Output examples as stub pytest tests argument_dictionary : Deprecated
       --coverage_type TYPE  Determines what kind of coverage to achieve. opcode : [default] Cover as many opcodes of the function as possible.
-                                         This is similar to "branch" coverage.
-                                path   : Cover any possible execution path.
+This is similar to "branch" coverage. path   : Cover any possible execution path.
                                          There will usually be an infinite number of paths (e.g. loops are effectively unrolled).
+Use
-Use max_uninteresting_iterations and/or
+                                         max_uninteresting_iterations and/or per_condition_timeout
-                                         per_condition_timeout to bound results.
+                                         to bound results.
                                          Many path decisions are internal to CrossHair, so you may see more duplicative-ness in the output than you'd expect.
       --max_uninteresting_iterations MAX_UNINTERESTING_ITERATIONS
                             Maximum number of consecutive iterations to run without making significant progress in exploring the codebase.
+                            (by default, 5 iterations, unless --per_condition_timeout is set)

                             This option can be more useful than --per_condition_timeout because the amount of time invested will scale with the complexity of the code under analysis.

                             Use a small integer (3-5) for fast but weak analysis.
                             Values in the hundreds or thousands may be appropriate if you intend to run CrossHair for hours.
       --per_path_timeout FLOAT
                             Maximum seconds to spend checking one execution path.
+                            If unspecified:
-                            If unspecified, CrossHair will timeout each path:
-                            1. At the square root of `--per_condition_timeout`, if specified.
+                            1. CrossHair will timeout each path at the square root of `--per_condition_timeout`, if specified.
-                            2. Otherwise, at a number of seconds equal to `--max_uninteresting_iterations`, if specified.
+                            3. Otherwise, it will timeout each path at a number of seconds equal to `--max_uninteresting_iterations`, unless it is explicitly set to zero.
+                               (NOTE: `--max_uninteresting_iterations` is 5 by default)
-                            3. Otherwise, there will be no per-path timeout.
+                            2. Otherwise, it will not use any per-path timeout.
       --per_condition_timeout FLOAT
                             Maximum seconds to spend checking execution paths for one condition